nickcoutsos/keymap-editor/README.md

 are saved to the keymap files in your local repository and you can commit and push them to as desired to trigger the GitHub Actions build.

+> **Note**
+> The code you're looking at here is very out-of-date compared to the deployed
+> web app.
+If you want to use this without depending on giving this app access
+> to your GitHub repository you can choose the app's _Clipboard_ or _FileSystem_
+> keymap source.

 Read more about [local setup](running-locally.md)

 ### Web

+#### With local keymaps

+In the editor you can choose the _Clipboard_ keymap source and paste in the contents of your ZMK `.keymap` file, and if you're using a Chromium-based web browser you can alternatively use the _FileSystem_ source to read and make changes to select `.keymap` files directly.

+#### With your GitHub repositories

 This editor has a GitHub integration.
 You can load the web app and grant it access to your zmk-config repo.
 Changes to your keymap are committed right back